Academic Support Services

 dac@csus.edu (Email)

-The Disability Access Center serves all matriculated Sacramento State students regardless of identity, nationality or other status.
-All Disability Access Center students are served under the CSU Policy for the Provision of Accommodations and Support Services to Students with Disabilities.
+DAC serves all matriculated Sacramento State students including international.
+All DAC students are served under the CSU Policy for the Provision of Accommodations and Support Services to Students with Disabilities.

 Assistive Technology Lab (ATL)

-The Assistive Technology Lab ensures Disability Access Center students, with print disabilities, have equal access to instructional materials.
+The Assistive Technology Lab ensures DAC students, with print disabilities, have equal access to instructional materials.
 The ATL staff convert books and required course information into accessible formats.
-Disability Access Center students are encouraged to use the computer lab, where assistive hardware and software is available to qualified students, based on referrals from Access Coordinators.
-To learn more about qualification criteria and services, contact dac@csus.edu.
+DAC students are encouraged to use the computer lab, where assistive hardware and software is available to qualified students, based on referrals from DAC Access Coordinators.
+This space also is shared with the Disability Cultural Center (DCC).
+To learn more about qualification criteria and services for ATL, contact dac@csus.edu.

 (916) 278-6296